Forms Validation

 }

-If possible, we recommend adding the error directly to the form element, as it will appear next to it when using the default renderer.
+If possible, we recommend adding the error directly to the form control, as it will be displayed next to it when using the default renderer.

 $form['date']->addError('Sorry, this date is already taken.');